Anthropological science fiction

 The anthropologist Leon E. Stover says of science fiction's relationship to anthropology: "Anthropological science fiction enjoys the philosophical luxury of providing answers to the question "What is man?" while anthropology the science is still learning how to frame it".
-The editors of a collection of anthropological SF stories observed:
+The editors of a collection of anthropological SF stories observed that fiction writers are more free to speculate than scientists:

 Charles F. Urbanowicz, Professor of Anthropology, California State University, Chico has said of anthropology and SF:

-The difficulty in describing category boundaries for 'anthropological SF' is illustrated by a reviewer of an anthology of anthropological SF, written for the journal American Anthropologist, which warned against too broad a definition of the subgenre, saying: "Just because a story has anthropologists as protagonists or makes vague references to 'culture' does not qualify it as anthropological science fiction, although it may be 'pop' anthropology."
+The difficulty in describing category boundaries for "anthropological SF" is illustrated by a reviewer of an anthology of anthropological SF, written for the journal American Anthropologist, which warned against too broad a definition of the subgenre, saying: "Just because a story has anthropologists as protagonists or makes vague references to 'culture' does not qualify it as anthropological science fiction, although it may be 'pop' anthropology."
 The writer concluded the book review with the opinion that only "twelve of the twenty-six selections can be considered as examples of anthropological science fiction."

 This difficulty of categorization explains the exclusions necessary when seeking the origins of the subgenre.
 Thus:

 Again, questions of description are not simple as Gary Westfahl observes:

 Despite being described as a "late-twentieth-century phenomenon" (above) anthropological SF's roots can be traced further back in history.
 H. G. Wells (1866–1946) has been called "the Shakespeare of SF" and his first anthropological story has been identified by anthropologist Leon E. Stover as "The Grisly Folk".
 Stover notes that this story is about Neanderthal Man, and writing in 1973, continues: "[the story] opens with the line 'Can these bones live?'
 Writers are still trying to make them live, the latest being Golding.
 Some others in between have been de Camp, Del Rey, Farmer, and Klass."

 A more contemporary example of the Neanderthal as subject is Robert J. Sawyer's trilogy "The Neanderthal Parallax" – here "scientists from an alternative earth in which Neanderthals superseded homo sapiens cross over to our world.
 The series as a whole allows Sawyer to explore questions of evolution and humanity's relationship to the environment."